openwebdocs/owd-website/pages/content/posts/2022-q3-report/index.md

 It is therefore essential for the web developer community that MDN continues to be maintained and improved, and the core team continues to be supported in reviewing PRs from the contributor community.

-## The contribution of Open Web Docs
+## The contributions of Open Web Docs

 Open Web Docs is the most significant organization contributing to MDN content maintenance.
 Of the multiple MDN organization repositories supported by Open Web Docs, the busiest is **mdn/content**, which contains the source for MDN’s pages.
 This repository is extremely active: